Offshore Technology Conference 2019 (AKA Break Bulk Conference II)

 OTC is here again.
 Every May, drilling contractors, original equipment manufacturers, and offshore supply companies come to Houston for the largest oil and gas show in the United States.
-Last year was the best attended conference with 90,000 attendees.
+Last year’s attendance was down from the previous.
+(The best attended conference was with 90,000 attendees.)
 The Offshore Technology Conference this year is expects to see 100,000 visitors.
 There will be multiple state governors, two thousand exhibitors and professionals from 120 countries.
 For break bulk shipping companies, oil and gas logistics companies, and freight forwarders in Houston, the exhibits show what will be moving in a few month’s time.
 Logistics professionals think of OTC as if it was the another break bulk conference.

 Break Bulk Matters